 Get in Touch

 We specialise in tailoring setups to suit your needs.
-Get in touch with one of our Education specialists to see how we can provide a soloution that best suits you.
+Get in touch with one of our Apple Authorised Education Specialists to see how we can provide a solution that best suits you.

 Every Mac, iPad and iPhone are built from the ground up with everyone in mind to help with vision, hearing, physical and motor skills and learning difficulties.
 You can find options in System Preferences on macOS and in Settings on iOS under Accessibility.

 With iPad, students can learn in ways that meet their own specific needs.
 Feature like Speak Screen reads aloud to them, VoiceOver walks them through actions like opening a document or selecting a menu item, dictation converts spoken words to text and Siri helps students manage everyday tasks, like setting a reminder for a test.
 Below, you’ll find examples of tips for great success using iPad to help reach all learners.
 See some of our favourite features here:

 Type to Siri - You can set Siri to allow typing instead of voice.
 Using the onscreen keyboard, students can get answers to questions, type a text, open apps and get reminders of upcoming activities.